This recipe for Japanese chirashizushi, known as scattered sushi, is served on plates or in bowls with colorful toppings.

 Make the Sushi Vinegar

-In a small saucepan, mix together rice vinegar, sugar, and salt.
+In a small saucepan, mix rice vinegar, sugar, and salt.
 Put the pan on low heat and heat until the sugar dissolves.
 Cool the vinegar mixture.

 Spread the hot steamed rice into a large plate or a large bowl.
 Sprinkle the vinegar mixture over the rice and quickly mix into the rice using a shamoji (rice spatula).